Featured Article

 Vata dosha is responsible for movement, including the growth and motion of the fetus as well as the process of labor.
 Because Vata naturally increases during pregnancy, keeping it in balance is foundational for preventing complications.

-Tips to Balance Vata During Pregnancy:
+Tips to Balance Vata During Pregnancy

 • Warm, Nourishing Diet: Favor warm, moist, and grounding foods such as cooked whole grains, stews, and root vegetables.
-Avoid cold, raw, or dry foods which can aggravate Vata.
+Avoid cold, raw, or dry foods which can aggravate Vata

 • Routine and Rest: Follow a regular daily routine (dinacharya) with adequate rest and consistent meal times.
-Vata thrives on stability and rhythm.
+Vata thrives on stability and rhythm

 • Gentle Exercise: Practice gentle, grounding prenatal yoga and deep breathing exercises.
-This calms the nerves and encourages downward energy flow (Apana Vayu) helpful for childbirth.
+This calms the nerves and encourages downward energy flow (Apana Vayu) helpful for childbirth

 • Environmental Warmth: Stay in warm, calm environments whenever possible.
 Avoid exposure to cold, dry, and windy weather.
+Keep the body comfortably warm and well-protected

 Why Vata Matters